sundasfkhan/CalorieCoach/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow PEP 8 style guidelines
+- Add unit tests for new features
+- Update documentation for API changes
+- Test MCP server integration with the inspector tool

 ## 📄 License

 This project is licensed under the MIT License.
-See the requirements.txt file for third-party package licenses.

 ## 🙏 Acknowledgments

 - **USDA FoodData Central** for comprehensive nutritional data
 - **PyTorch** and **torchvision** for deep learning capabilities
+- **FastAPI** for modern, fast API development
+- **Streamlit** for rapid web app development
-- **OpenAI** for GPT-4 Vision API
+- **OpenAI** for AI-powered nutritional analysis
 - **EfficientNet** architecture by Google Research
-- **Flask** and **Flask-RESTX** for API development
+- **Model Context Protocol** for LLM integration standards

 ## 📞 Support

 For questions, issues, or contributions, please:
 - Open an issue on GitHub
-- Check the API documentation at `/docs/`
+- Check the API documentation at `http://localhost:8004/docs`
-- Review the sample outputs in `test.md`
+- Review the sample outputs in [test.md](test.md)
+- Test MCP integration with the inspector tool

 ---